 You can claim for the refund of prescription charges up to 3 months after paying.
 The FP57 explains what to do.

 If you buy a 12-month PPC by direct debit, you are entering into a commitment to pay all the instalments.

 You may be able to claim a full or partial refund if you become entitled to free prescriptions while your certificate is still valid.

-For full refund details, including the time limit for claiming, visit NHSBSA's Help with costs.
+For full refund details, including the time limit for claiming, visit the NHSBSA's page about help with costs.

 Page last reviewed: 29 April 2020